Logical Levels of Change (Bateson and Dilts)

 What are the Logical Levels of Change?

-Robert Dilts discovered that learning at the higher levels of the hierarchy utilises more brain capacity than learning on lower levels.
+Robert Dilts discovered that learning at the higher levels of the hierarchy utilizes more brain capacity than learning at the lower levels.

 Six Logical Levels including examples